 Founder and Executive Director

-I am a stage 4 oral cancer survivor, and had bilateral cervical metastasis of the disease at the time it was discovered.
+I am a stage 4b oral cancer survivor, and had bilateral cervical metastasis of the disease at the time it was discovered.
 After trying but successful treatments at MD Anderson Cancer Center in Houston, I became a student of the disease.
 Once it became clear to me that the death rate and the high morbidity of the disease could be reduced through a national effort in awareness and early discovery screening programs, combined with motivating professionals to provide opportunistic exams, I chose to leave the private sector and work towards those ends.
-While ultimately there will be scientific solutions to things, they are years away.
-There are tangible, palpable opportunities to reduce the death rate today while those long term solutions are being explored and created.
-There is also a much needed opportunity to help those currently fighting their own battles with this disease, supporting them with good, current, access to key information that allows them to make the best decisions possible as they travel their path to wellness.
+While ultimately there will be scientific solutions to things, and OCF will financially contribute towards their discovery and availability, they are years away.
+There are tangible, palpable opportunities to reduce the death rate today while those long-term solutions are being explored and created.
+There is also a much-needed opportunity to help those currently fighting their own battles with this disease, supporting them with vetted, accurate, current, key information that allows them to make the best decisions possible as they travel their path to wellness.
 OCF started as a seed of an idea in 1999, and my wife Ingrid and I were the original founders and financially capitalized the beginnings of the foundation.
 Through the support of key oral cancer experts drawn from treatment, education, research, government, and professional medical and dental societies, and thousands of donors and volunteers, that early idea has been nurtured and grown into a powerful national force for proactive change and improved lives.

 Besides the responsibilities that you would expect of the head of an organization like ours, I am also a frequent lecturer at universities and professional medical and dental society meetings and cancer conferences.
 I have often been the face of the foundation and the disease on TV interviews, an advocate for the cause at various government entities such as the CDC, and have been interviewed on the subject of oral cancer by print media such as The Wall St. Journal, The Boston Globe, USA Today, and many others.
 I sit on the oral cancer task forces of many other organizations such as the American Academy of Oral Medicine, The American College of Prosthodontics, The American Association of Oral and Maxillofacial Surgery, The International Academy of Oral Oncology, and The Centers for Disease Control Oral Cancer Task Force.